“Love’s Messenger” by Marie Spartali Stillman

 Marie Euphrosyne Spartali (Greek: Μαρία Ευφροσύνη Σπαρτάλη), later Stillman was a British painter of Greek descent.
-The most celebrated female artist of the Pre-Raphaelite movement, she produced over one hundred works, contributing to exhibitions in Britain and the United States.
+She was the most celebrated female artist of the Pre-Raphaelite movement.
+Spartali Stillman produced over one hundred works, contributing to exhibitions in Britain and the United States.
 The subjects of her paintings were female figures, scenes from Shakespeare, Petrarch, Dante and Boccaccio and Italian landscapes.

 - How did the Pre-Raphaelite movement influence this picture?

 - The pain that Cupid’s arrows may inflict.

 - By John William Waterhouse

 - Marie Spartali Stillman